I have just moved my home internet connection over to Launtel the fastest residential NBN ISP I've seen so far at a reasonable price.

 Daily pricing and Speed

-Something that launtel do that I haven't seen before is allow users to change the speed of the connection daily if wanted, say you only really wanted 50Mbps download speeds most of the time but a new game is coming up and you want to download it as fast as passable or that you where going to have a Lan party and wanted the fastest speeds for everyone to be able to download the same game without taking hours of time.
+Something that launtel do that I haven't seen before is allow users to change the speed of the connection daily if wanted, say you only really wanted 50Mbps download speeds most of the time but a new game is coming up and you want to download it as fast as passable or that you were going to have a Lan party and wanted the fastest speeds for everyone to be able to download the same game without taking hours of time.

-To change speed you just logon to the residential portal.
+To change speed, you just logon to the residential portal.

 You'll see info on your service, how much Balance you have.
 Think of this like a per paid mobile phone.
-You can see how much today is going to cost and how much tomorrow is. at I'm on the 250/100 plan my cost is $4.60 pre day.
+You can see how much today is going to cost and how much tomorrow is. at I'm on the 250/100 plan my cost is $4.60 per day.

 You can Modify or even Pause the service, say if going on a Holiday you don't have to say for the time you are away and can just turn it back on when your back home.

 To change your speed just click Modify, Choose the new speed you would like and in about half an hour it will change over.